How to Choose a CRE Branding Agency

 Know what type of branding work you actually need

-Before you start talking to agencies, be clear on the scope of what you are buying.
+Before you start talking to agencies, get clear on the scope of what you are buying.
 There is a significant difference between a logo and visual identity, a full brand system with guidelines, typography, color, and tone of voice, a brand launch that includes collateral, a website, and marketing materials, and an ongoing brand partnership where the agency continues to produce work.

 Many developers and property management firms come in asking for a rebrand when what they actually need is a brand system they can use consistently across multiple properties and teams.
 Others need a new brand for a single development project with a specific lease-up timeline.
 The scope determines the cost, the timeline, and who the right partner is.
 Get clear on yours before the first call.